Mappy/pycnik/README.rst

     $ pip install -r requirements/test.pip

-To run the tests:
+To run the tests with nose:

-    $ python -m unittest discover -s test/

-or with nose:

     $ nosetests -v